ptarmiganlabs/butler-cw/README.md

 Different revision control tools and services (Github, BitBucket etc) work in slightly different ways when it comes to allowing access to files.

-In public Github (GH), it is for example possible to read files in public repositories within being logged into Github.
+In public Github (GH), it is for example possible to read files in public repositories without being logged into Github.

 In Github Enterprise (GHE) on the other hand, each company can configure whether their own employees should be able to read files from GHE repositories without being logged into GHE, or whether such access requires the user to be logged into GHE.